 ON THIS PAGE: You will find information about how many people are diagnosed with a pituitary gland tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-About 8,000 pituitary gland tumors are diagnosed in the United States each year.
+About 10,000 pituitary gland tumors are diagnosed in the United States each year.
 Most of these tumors are noncancerous.
 Because the pituitary gland is located next to the brain, this type of tumor is sometimes classified as a brain tumor in data collection.
-Pituitary gland tumors are more common in adults.
+Pituitary gland tumors are more common in older adults.

 Source: American Cancer Society and the Central Brain Tumor Registration of the United States.

 The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.